 Bruce Bauer, PhD

-Prior to founding Newbury, Bruce worked as a Principal at Berkeley International Capital for eight years, directing the firm's investments in healthcare and software.
-At Berkeley he organized and managed the investment of a $54 million portfolio of technology companies including Landmark Graphics (LGC), Nellcor (NELL), Sepracor (SEPR), Lumisys (acquired by Kodak), Crystal Semiconductor (acquired by Cirrus Logic), Resound (RSND), Ventritex (VNTX), Dianon Systems (acquired by LabCorp), and Protocol Systems (PCOL).
+Prior to founding Newbury, Bruce was a Principal at Berkeley International Capital, directing the firm's investments in healthcare and software.
+At Berkeley he built and managed a broad investment portfolio of technology companies including Landmark Graphics (LGC), Nellcor (NELL), Sepracor (SEPR), Lumisys (acquired by Kodak), Crystal Semiconductor (acquired by Cirrus Logic), Resound (RSND), Ventritex (VNTX), Dianon Systems (acquired by LabCorp), and Protocol Systems (PCOL).